Skip to main content

 About SLSA levels for artifact attestations

 The SLSA framework is an industry standard used to evaluate supply chain security.
 It is organized into levels.
 Each level represents an increasing degree of security and trustworthiness for a software supply chain.
-Artifact attestations provides SLSA v1.0 Build Level 2.
+Artifact attestations by itself provides SLSA v1.0 Build Level 2.

 About using Sigstore for artifact attestations